What digital curricula are available to me? Is there a required central digital curriculum?

-As of September 15, schools will receive K–8 digital curricular materials for ELA, math, science, social studies, and SEL for teachers to use in instructional planning, which will be available in Google Drive on TeachHub; the curricular resources will include instructional materials for the first week of school.
+Schools will receive K–8 digital curricular materials for ELA, math, science, social studies, and SEL for teachers to use in instructional planning, which will be available in Google Drive on TeachHub; the curricular resources will include instructional materials for the first week of school.
 The content includes grade/subject-specific lessons with student-facing activities, videos, and slides.
 Additional resources will be released weekly on TeachHub.
 The use of these materials is not required, and is intended to serve as a resource for schools that do not have digitally available curriculum.

 For teachers who need additional support, starter Google Classrooms will be available pre- loaded with the curricular materials for the first week of school.
 Once teachers have the starter Google Classroom, they will be able to leverage the Google Drive on TeachHub to access materials that can be added to their classroom curriculum.
 For questions, email email@example.com

 What professional learning is available on blended and remote instruction?

 LearnUFT and the UFT Teacher Center are both offering virtual professional learning sessions open to educators citywide throughout the school year.
 Many of these workshops are free, and educators can earn CTLE hours.

 Schools with UFT Teacher Center sites will have school-based professional learning available to them throughout the year, including opportunities to earn CTLE hours for some activities.